ampproject/amphtml/extensions/amp-access/0.1/iframe-api/README.md

  - `granted` field is a true/false boolean field.
 It returns true when the document is accessible.
  - `data` is an open-ended JSON structure that can be used for access expressions.

-Keep in mind that strong timeout and one-behind semantics are observed for this call.
-If the `authorize()` method does not yield within the 3s timeout, the previously yielded authorization response is used defaulted to the "defaultResponse" field in the configuration.
-However, the iframe authorization is continued until fully complete and will be available for the next cycle if needed.
+Strong timeout and one-behind semantics are observed for authorization call.
+If the `authorize()` method does not return within a 3s timeout, the previously returned authorization response is used.
+If no previous response is available or it's too old, the `defaultResponse` value from the configuration is used.
+However, even in case of timeout, the iframe authorization will continue until fully complete and will be made available for the next authorization attempt.

 ## Pingback method